vzaliva/otetris/README.md

 For example chose IBM 3278 more and make sure your font is scaled down to 50% so it would allow 80 columns and 25 rows.

+### TODO

+The following features are implmented yet:

+1. Wall kicks
+2. Soft Drop
+3. Leveling up and speed increase
+4. T-Spin bonus
+5. Lock delay (but perhaps we have an implicit one due to fixed timer)
+6. Optional display of next-coming tetrominoes
+7. Optional ghost (shadow) piece display

+(feel free to add yourself!)

 ### Author
 Vadim Zaliva lord@crocodile.org